Rough Night: Production

 On the strength of Aniello's success with Broad City, the film was the subject of an intense bidding war, of which Sony Pictures Entertainment was announced as the winner in June 2015.
 The script was among the 2015 Black List of unproduced scripts.
 Aniello has referred to the movie as "a comedic version of The Big Chill".

 In December 2015, Scarlett Johansson joined the film to play the lead role.
 In April 2016, Zoë Kravitz joined the film, with the rest of the main cast announced the next month.
 Principal photography began in August 2016 in Saddle Rock, New York.
 In late September 2016, filming was taking place in Mount Vernon, New York.
 The film spent $26 million in New York State and received $6 million in tax rebates.

 The film was originally titled Rock That Body but was renamed to Rough Night, possibly due to copyright issues as "Rock Your Body" had already been used as a song title by Justin Timberlake.

 Music

 Dominic Lewis composed the film's musical score.

 Release

 Theatrical

 Rough Night was scheduled to be released on June 23, 2017.
 It was then moved up a week to June 16.

 Marketing

 The studio spent about $35 million on promotion and advertisements.

+Home media

+Rough Night was released by Sony Pictures Home Entertainment for digital download on August 25, 2017. and on Ultra HD Blu-ray on September 5, 2017.
+HMV Store released the UK edition on DVD on December 26, 2017, alongside the Blu-ray.